History

 Partial excavations

-The shipwreck was discovered in 1968.
-Due to lack of funding however, only a few items were initially recovered (Araki, 1985).
-Full-scale excavation began in 1975, though it took until 1985 to end the work on site.
-On to this day, a remainder of the wreck still lies within the confines of Esashi harbour.
-Within these .
-Plans to re-assess the current archaeological quality of the site have not yet come to fruition.
+The shipwreck was rediscovered in 1968.
+Due to lack of funding however, only a few items were initially recovered (see Araki, 1985).
+Full-scale excavation began in 1975, though it took until 1985 to end the work on the site.
+To this day, a remainder of the wreck still lies within the confines of Esashi harbour.

 Replica

-A replica of the Kaiyō Maru was constructed in 1990 and remains on display at the Esashi docks where it is used as a tourist attraction, showing excavated remains of the actual ship (Kaiyo Maru Youth Center, 2010).
+A replica of the Kaiyō Maru was constructed in 1990 and remains on display at the Esashi docks where it is used as a tourist attraction, showing excavated remains of the actual ship.

 References